nguyenhphilip/camino/content/posts/journal17-20.md

 The nuns ended the night with music.
 They played their guitar and sang songs in English, Spanish, and Japanese!
 I was enchanted.
 These weren’t your traditional nuns.

-Wondering how S is doing.
+Wondering how Stepan is doing.
 Hope he’s feeling better.

 ## <center>...</center>